fmjrey/kinsky/README.md

 ### 0.1.25

 - Producer driver: new send-cb! function which takes a callback
+- Async producer: return [in out] vector, takes :duplex? config option and records with an optional :response channel
 - Minor typo and code refactoring

 ### 0.1.24